 Students in 9th, 10th & 11th grades must take 8 "blocks" of study (equaling either 7.5, 8.0 or 8.5 total credits) for the school year.
-Students in 12th grade must take 7 blocks (including Senior Capstone).
+Seniors must take 7 blocks of study including Senior Capstone.
+However, seniors may request an additional course to put them at 8 "blocks" of study, though this is not recommended due to the extra work involved in applying to college.
 As a result, students will select 31 total blocks of study over 4 years at SJA Jeju, creating a total of 13 electives for students to advance further in one or more subjects, or to explore multiple electives to broaden their academic experience.